AI-Powered Document Intelligence for Research Operations

 - Automate the mechanical to protect capacity for the human

-- Start with organization—it’s boring but foundational
+- Start with organization.
+It is boring but foundational.

 - Build retrieval infrastructure before generation capabilities